Please see the guidelines page for complete information.

 How do we know if our project is a fit for the E-Team Program?

-If your project/product is a technology innovation that will benefit people or the planet and your intention is to get it to the market, you’re a fit!
+If your project or product is a science/engineering-based innovation that will benefit people or the planet and your intention is to get it to the market, you’re a fit!
 Competitive proposals demonstrate the following:

 - Your team is solving a big problem (or addressing a big opportunity)

 - Your product has a positive impact on society

 - What your team is doing is scalable

 Some examples include medical or healthcare-related devices; products to aid in poverty alleviation or address basic human needs; and clean/green technologies.

 We are currently students but one or both of us are graduating—can we still apply?

 Students need to be actively enrolled in school at the beginning of the grant period (when their university disburses the funds).
 However, this varies from school to school, so it’s best to discuss this with your administrative contact.

 Can international teams apply to the E-Team Program?